buccancs/gsr_rgbt_project/docs/technical_details.md

      ```

 2. **Arduino Code**:
-   - Upload the following sketch to the Arduino:
    ```cpp
    // Simple Arduino Sketch for Sync LED const int ledPin = 13; // LED connected to digital pin 13